 Let's look at two examples.

 First, Gemba walks are used in lean manufacturing to capture important observations that can lead to continuous improvements.
 Gemba walks are particularly useful because they put manages right at the heart of the manufacturing process - often on the shop floor - to collect process insights and interview team members.
 The insights from Gemba walks can provide insights that identify problem areas and opportunities for improvement in production, inventory, work areas, and safety.
 Digitizing Gemba walks takes a static paper process and adds photos, audio recording of interviews, time and data stamping, bar code scanning and more.
 The insights can immediately be shared, measured and compared for true continuous improvement.
-Get a Gemba Walk Template for free with a trial of Alpha TransForm.

 Second, Non-conformance reports identify and track problems discovered during quality audits or inspections.
 They can include defects, parts of the product that fail to meet specifications, issues relating to vendor supplies and more.
 Once an issue is detected, all the facts about the issue are collected -- traditionally on a paper form -- and recommendations to resolve the issue are added.
 The non-conformance report can include details about measurements outside parameters, color discrepancies, shipping damage, operator handling, or other issues.
 If the form is digital, the non-conformance report can make use of photos, bar code scans, time and date stamping, speech-to-text notes and more.
 Digital non-conformance reports can also automatically trigger next steps, such as alerting a manufacturing engineer or operations manager, and even initiating a repair.
-Get a Digital Non-Conformance Report Template for free with a trial of Alpha TransForm.